algobulls/algobulls_help_site/docs/member/python-build.md

 [![pythonbuild](imgs/python_build_new_strategy.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_new_strategy.png)

 A new blank code editor will open, allowing you to start coding your new strategy.
+You can check out the basic building blocks of a strategy [here](https://algobulls.github.io/pyalgotrading/structure/) to help you with your code structure.
 After you've finished coding, click **Save** to save this strategy in the **My Coded Strategies** section.

 [![pythonbuild](imgs/python_build_code_new_strategy.png "Click to Enlarge or Ctrl+Click to open in a new Tab")](imgs/python_build_code_new_strategy.png)